Virginia Tech College of Architecture, Arts, and Design

-The College of Architecture, Arts, and Design formerly the College of Architecture and Urban Studies at Virginia Tech consists of four schools, including the School of Architecture, which consistently ranks among the best in the country.
+The College of Architecture, Arts, and Design formerly the College of Architecture and Urban Studies at Virginia Tech consists of four schools, including the School of Architecture.
 Headquartered in Blacksburg, Virginia, the college also has sites in Alexandria, Virginia, and Riva San Vitale, Switzerland.
 Spread out among these three locations, the college consists of nearly 2,200 students, making it one of the largest schools of architecture in the nation.